I receive a lot of requests to participate in interviews, tele-summits, etc.

 The “win” when someone agrees to an interview is they will create a tele-summit experience where everyone’s talking about how awesome it is.
 Take for instance, Liz Gilbert’s new podcast, Big Magic.
 Of course, Gilbert has the marketing machine of Oprah behind her, not to mention the incredible success that she’s achieved just through her excellent writing.

 But more than anything, Big Magic has become an overnight podcast hit because Gilbert so clearly loves doing it and because the people listening in think that it’s phenomenal content.

 Can you imagine if, before Liz Gilbert interviewed Cheryl Strayed, she said, “Now, I’ll interview you, but since I’m going to kind of be promoting you by interviewing you, first you’ve got to agree to promote everything.
 I need to know what your list size is.”

-Nope–anyone with an ounce of common sense knows that that would be kinda slimy and wrong and that the reason to interview Cheryl Strayed is because she’s Cheryl Strayed.
+Nope — anyone with an ounce of common sense knows that that would be kinda slimy and wrong and the reason to interview Cheryl Strayed is because she’s Cheryl Strayed.

 If you don’t believe in who you’re interviewing, don’t interview them.
-Interviews are a phenomenal way to boost your business (something I share in the Coaching Blueprint newsletter’s free guide, Triple Your Traffic), but only when done right.
+Interviews are a phenomenal way to boost your business (something I share in the Coaching Blueprint digital marketing program), but only when done right.